Has a senator or a member ever been expelled from Parliament?

 The Hon Hugh Mahon MP is the only member of parliament to be expelled.
 He was expelled from parliament in 1920.

 Hi Pixie.
 Thanks for your question.
-In the House of Representatives, members are often sent out for an hour, and sometimes they are suspended for a whole day.
-But only one member of parliament has ever been permanently expelled and it was a long time ago!
+Only one member of parliament has ever been permanently expelled and it was a long time ago!

 His seat was declared vacant and Mr Mahon was unsuccessful in the resulting by-election